brightbox/docs.brightbox.com/content/guides/cli/riak-cluster.md

 This guide takes you through building a small four node [Riak](http://wiki.basho.com/Riak.html) database cluster on Brightbox Cloud.
-It assumes you have already signed up and installed and configured the command line interface.
+It assumes you have already signed up and configured the command line interface.
 If you haven't, follow the [Getting Started guide](/guides/cli/getting-started/).

 ### Firewalling